 - an introduction to logical and critical thinking and common obstacles and fallacies;

-- components of a good argument, premises and conclusions, constructing an argument in standard form;
+- components of a good argument, premises, conclusions, constructing an argument in standard form;

 - good and bad arguments, how to tell when an argument is sound or cogent, and how to evaluate an argument;